 What about depression and deafness?

-One reason why I made a post about this is to document the incident because until today, mainstream news media hasn’t picked it up.
+One reason why I made a post about this is to document the incident because, until today, mainstream news media hasn’t picked it up.
 The other is to inform everyone that depression is a serious condition that affects everyone, including deaf people.
 Studies have found that deaf individuals have higher rates of psychiatric disorder than those who are hearing, while at the same time encountering difficulties in accessing mental health services.
 These factors might increase the risk of suicide.
 However, the burden of suicidal behavior in deaf people is currently unknown.

 Deaf people are more vulnerable to depression and suicidal tendencies because:

 Most of them do not have someone to talk to.
 As what happened to Ryan, his father passed away and he was the only one he can communicate with.
 Other members of his family do not know sign language.
-Lack of communication results to low self-esteem, delays in learning and isolation.
+Lack of communication results in low self-esteem, delays in learning and isolation.

-It’s hard to share or talk about how a deaf feels or thinks because they have a very small community.
+It’s hard to share or talk about how deaf feels or thinks because they have a very small community.
 The deaf community is a very tight group.
 Everybody knows everyone.
 Telling one of them about your problem is like announcing it to the entire “nation”.
-This sometimes lead to embarrassment, negative branding and even becoming an outcast from the community.
+This sometimes leads to embarrassment, negative branding and even becoming an outcast from the community.